The Snow Queen's Revenge

-The Snow Queen's Revenge is a 1996 British animated film directed by Martin Gates.
-It is a sequel to the 1995 film The Snow Queen and has some of the voice cast changed, including Julia McKenzie replacing Helen Mirren as the titular role of the Snow Queen.
-The animation production was done overseas at Fil-Cartoons in Manila, Philippines, formerly owned by American studio Hanna-Barbera.

-Vanquished in the first film, the evil Snow Queen returns to life, setting out to seek revenge on those who ruined her plans to freeze and rule the world.
-It is up to young Ellie and her best friends to stop her again.
+The Snow Queen's Revenge is a 1996 British children's animated film co-written, directed and produced by Martin Gates.
+It is a sequel to the 1995 film The Snow Queen that has some of the voice cast changed, including Julia McKenzie replacing Helen Mirren in the title role.
+Vanquished in the first film, the powerful and evil Snow Queen returns to life and sets out to seek revenge.
+The young Ellie and her best friends must stop her once again.

 Plot

 The plot is picking up where the previous film left off.
 With the evil Snow Queen having been defeated, Dimly the flying reindeer returns to the village with Ellie, her brother Tom, and Peeps the sparrow.
 By now it is almost spring.

-Back at the Snow Queen's palace, her now uncontrolled three trolls, Eric, Baggy and Wardrobe, prepare for Dimly to take Freda back to the flying school and return for the trolls.
+Back at the Snow Queen's palace, her now-free three trolls, Eric, Baggy and Wardrobe, prepare for Dimly to take Freda back to the flying school and return for the trolls.
 As the trolls try to figure out where to go, the Queen's bats take her magic staff and place it in her hand, setting her free from her frozen form moments after Dimly returns.
-The furious Queen decides to kidnap Dimly so Ellie will come to her and she can get her revenge.
+The revived Queen is furious and holds Ellie especially responsible for ruining her plans to rule the world, and decides to kidnap Dimly so Ellie will come to her and pay with her life.
 She moves with Dimly and the trolls to the South Pole, as it is now too warm in the North Pole.

 The Snow Queen contacts Ellie, telling her that she has captured Dimly and daring her to rescue him.
 Ellie does not know where the Queen is now, so Peeps takes her to Brenda, a bird that is said to know everything.
 Meanwhile, at the Queen’s palace set on a frozen volcano, Elsbeth and Pearl (two humanoid penguins who serve the Queen and clean the South Pole palace) talk about the Queen, about how Elsbeth is proud to serve the Queen while Pearl laments that they never get appreciated.
 The Snow Queen arrives at the South Pole Palace and locks Dimly away in her stables, near her ferocious reindeers, which attempt to break into his part of the stables and eat him.
 Brenda takes Ellie and Peeps toward the South Pole.
 They stop at a restaurant for food, where the proprietor (a greedy humanoid pig) and her minions capture Brenda and try to cook her to serve as food.
 Ellie and Peeps stop them and escape, destroying the restaurant.